anirudh-02003/apnacollege-demo/README.md

 # apnacollege-demo
-This is my First git repository
+This is my First git repository.
+Author